Four color theorem: False disproofs

 Generally, the simplest, though invalid, counterexamples attempt to create one region which touches all other regions.
 This forces the remaining regions to be colored with only three colors.
 Because the four color theorem is true, this is always possible; however, because the person drawing the map is focused on the one large region, they fail to notice that the remaining regions can in fact be colored with three colors.

 This trick can be generalized: there are many maps where if the colors of some regions are selected beforehand, it becomes impossible to color the remaining regions without exceeding four colors.
 A casual verifier of the counterexample may not think to change the colors of these regions, so that the counterexample will appear as though it is valid.

 Perhaps one effect underlying this common misconception is the fact that the color restriction is not transitive: a region only has to be colored differently from regions it touches directly, not regions touching regions that it touches.
 If this were the restriction, planar graphs would require arbitrarily large numbers of colors.

 Other false disproofs violate the assumptions of the theorem, such as using a region that consists of multiple disconnected parts, or disallowing regions of the same color from touching at a point.

 Three-coloring

 While every planar map can be colored with four colors, it is NP-complete in complexity to decide whether an arbitrary planar map can be colored with just three colors.

 A cubic map can be colored with only three colors if and only if each interior region has an even number of neighboring regions.
 In the US states map example, landlocked Missouri (MO) has eight neighbors (an even number): it must be differently colored from all of them, but the neighbors can alternate colors, thus this part of the map needs only three colors.
-However, landlocked Nevada (NV) has five neighbors (an odd number): one of the neighbors must be differently colored from it and all the others, thus four colors are needed here.
+However, landlocked Nevada (NV) has five neighbors (an odd number): these neighbors require three colors, and it must be differently colored from them, thus four colors are needed here.